open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/Cylindrical Coordinate System Description/Cylindrical Coordinate System Description.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Cylindrical Coordinate System Description
+        title: Cylindrical Coordinate System Description
+      part1:
+        ans1:
-    params_part1_ans1_value: A radial distance and two angles
+          value: A radial distance and two angles
+        ans2:
-    params_part1_ans2_value: The distance along the path and two angles
+          value: The distance along the path and two angles
+        ans3:
-    params_part1_ans3_value: A radial distance and three angles
+          value: A radial distance and three angles
+        ans4:
-    params_part1_ans4_value: A radial distance and an angle in a plane plus an axis perpendicular to the plane
+          value: A radial distance and an angle in a plane plus an axis perpendicular to the plane
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1